Soviet tank T-26 overcomes virgin snow. Karelian Isthmus

 Russia needed Finland for the defense of St. Petersburg and the northwestern borders of the state.
 For this, the Russians were cut with the Swedes even before the creation of the Russian Empire.
 And the Romanov empire fought four times with Sweden to protect the metropolitan area.
 The Gulf of Finland is the western gate of St. Petersburg.
 The southern coast is flat and low, inconvenient for the construction of fortresses and batteries.
 The Finnish coast is rugged with many islands and islets (skerries).
 It is convenient to build coastal fortifications here.
 Here is a unique skerry fairway along which the enemy fleet could go from Sweden to Kronstadt itself.
 Therefore, the Russian emperor Alexander the First said that Finland should become a "strong pillow of St. Petersburg."

 Russia has invested many millions of rubles to strengthen the Finnish coast.
-Russian fortresses did not interfere with the Finnish population, as they were built on stony, unsuitable for farming lands.
+Russian fortresses did not interfere with the Finnish population, as they were built on stony lands unsuitable for agriculture.
 But the Russian army and navy earned thousands of Finns.
 Russian military bases in Finland greatly helped the development of the economy of the Grand Duchy.
-Not to mention the fact that Russian officers, soldiers and sailors annually left significant amounts in Finnish shops, shops, etc. In addition, hundreds of military and auxiliary ships were built at the shipyards of Abo, Bjarneborg, Helsingfors and others for the Baltic Fleet over the course of a century.
+Not to mention the fact that Russian officers, soldiers and sailors annually left significant amounts in Finnish shops, shops, etc. In addition, at the shipyards Abo, Bjarneborg, Helsingfors and others for the Baltic fleet over the course of a century, hundreds of military and auxiliary vessels were built.
 Finnish shipbuilders are well enriched on this.

 During World War I, Finland was well enriched by military orders and smuggling.
 There was no Russian customs here and various goods were transported through the principality.
 Entente countries imposed an economic blockade on Germany; as a result, food supply difficulties began there.
 Finnish agricultural products came in handy here.
 Before the war, Finland supplied butter, cheese and other products to the central Russian provinces, and imported bread.
 With the outbreak of the war, the supply of food products to Russia was seriously reduced, and the import of bread into Finland, on the contrary, increased significantly.
 Russian grain and Finnish products went to Germany in transit through neutral Sweden (the Swedes also warmed their hands well in the war).
 The gendarmerie, border guards and military counterintelligence constantly reported this to the tsarist government.
 It got to the point that England and France in the autumn of the 1915 year demanded that the tsar stop supplying food and other goods to Germany through Sweden.
 However, St. Petersburg did not quarrel with Sweden, fearing its transition to the side of Germany.
 As a result, the “Swedish transit” flourished and brought huge profits to the Swedish and Finnish businessmen.